Questo articolo è pubblicato anche in italiano qui.

 Making this new panis quadratus recipe was truly a labour of love and discovery because what resulted from these efforts was not only worthy of a National Geographic bread-tasting but it was an exercise in experimental and sensory archaeology that resulted in the understanding of a whole new area of Roman bread ingredients and flavours.
 First the git; and now this!

 In choosing to run this experiment and make this recipe using as close to the original preparation methods as possible, there were sensory elements to the process that could not be ignored: The smell of wood-smoke in your hair and on your hands as you baked and tested the heat inside the oven; the slight hint of smoke on the crust of the bread; the tougher, drier texture (unlike clibanus bread) which is common with a larger wood-fired oven; the coarseness of the flour product that went into the bread registered prominently in the crumb; the fine flour dust in your nostrils and in your eyes as you mill the flour; the ache in your shoulders and lower back from the milling and the kneading; and the rhythmic kneading and milling also compels you to hum or sing along with the rhythm in order to keep you on point while you’re working.
-All of these factors culminated in an introductory understanding of what manual labour in a Roman bakery must’ve been like had they only used human labour or had the donkey called in sick for work that day… 😉 And I only made four loaves!
+All of these factors culminated in an introductory understanding of what manual labour in a Roman bakery must’ve been like had they only used human labour or had the donkey called in sick for work that day… 😉 And I only made two loaves!
 Had I made 40 I may have ended up at the chiropractor!

-Happy baking and keep cooking it old-school!
+Stay tuned for further updates and keep cooking it old-school!

 Note: If you have food-allergies and any of the ingredients found in this recipe are new to you, please consult your allergist first before trying new food-stuffs that you have not tried before!
 Safety first!